scottyob/leaf-telemetry-viewer/README.md

 ## Using

-Either fork this, and follow the instructions below to add additional computed fields, or use the hosted [Leaf Telemetry Viewer](https://leaf-telemetry-viewer.vercel.app/)
+Either fork this, and follow the instructions below to add additional computed fields, or use the hosted [Leaf Telemetry Viewer](https://scottyob.github.io/leaf-telemetry-viewer/)

 To get you started, you can use the [Demo Telemetry File](assets/demo_telemetry.dat) to get you started.

 Once you load in a telemetry file (button at the top), you'll be shown something like this:
 ![default hardware view](assets/hardware_climb_rate.png)

-You can click and drag on any of the graph to Zoom in
+You can click and drag on any of the graphs to Zoom in
 ![Zoom](assets/zoom.png)

 The red areas shown are a positive climb rate.
 Some algorithms are better than *others*